dpoulimen0s/PalmerPenguins-EDA/README.md

-# Exploratory Data Analysis Report on Palmer Penguins
+# Statistical Analysis on Palmer Penguins

 This exploratory data analysis report is part of a statistics assignment for my Master's degree at Newcastle University.
 The data used in this analysis is from the Palmer Station in Antarctica, focusing on the Palmer Long-Term Ecological Research (LTER) study area and specifically examining a sample of 200 penguins.